GreyingRaven/wl-clipboard-DeepL-translator/README.md

 ## To Do
+1. Manage numbers in translations.
+Make use of history to translate "1 apple" ; "2 apple" should not need to call DeepL again.
-1. Fix help not showing
+2. Fix help not showing.
-2. Add silent mode --silent that only prints translation result, no extra info
+3. Add silent mode --silent that only prints translation result, no extra info.
-3. Add verbose mode -v that prints more info on use
+4. Add verbose mode -v that prints more info on use.
-4. Make exclusion regexes and removal regexes configurable
+5. Make exclusion regexes and removal regexes configurable.
-5. Remove wl-paste dependency
+6. Remove wl-paste dependency.

 ## Changelog
+### [20250403]
+##### Changed logic to work with string[]
+ 1. Split translation text into translation array by lines
+ 2. Call GetTranslation() for each line
+ - Better history managment
+##### Removed exclusion regex
+ - Unnecesary as removal regex takes care of it
 ### [20250331] Fix
 ##### Added wl-paste dependency
  - Wasn't working as intended